-Why Finnish kindergartens are the best in the world
+Why Finnish kindergartens are some of the world's best

 All work and no play makes Jack a dull boy.